centreon/centreon-documentation/en/integrations/event-management/sc-kafka-events.md

 There are already configuration set up as examples to guide you.

-If it doesn't work, you should have an error message like (with the appropriate error message).
+If it doesn't work, you should have an error message like below (with the appropriate error message).
 It is strongly advised to have access to kafka to check if a message is sent from the test script

 ```shell
 %3|1622459610.760|FAIL|rdkafka#producer-1| [thrd:sasl_plaintext://cps-kafkan:9093/bootstrap]: sasl_plaintext://cps-kafkan:9093/bootstrap: Failed to resolve 'cps-kafkan:9093': Name or service not known